Consumer Price Inflation

 We have not seen such double-digit rates of PPI inflation for decades.
 For many countries the latest numbers are higher than at any time since the 1970s or 1980s.
 Germany's rate of 17.6% was an all-time high for the country.

 Houses and apartments serve both as consumption and investment objects.
 For many people, the purchase of real estate is their most expensive transaction in their lives.
 So, how expensive are houses and apartments now compared to earlier years?

 Nominal house prices in many countries are much higher than in 2008.
-In Germany, for instance, the price level doubled in just 14 years.
+In Germany, for instance, the price level almost doubled in just 15 years.

 We can track house prices since 1970 and observe several facts.

-Germany's prices are higher than ever after a surge that started in the year 2010.
+Germany's prices increased sharply between 2010 and 2022 - but have started to fall sharply.
 Other countries such as Italy or Spain experienced house price booms and busts (the 2008 financial crisis being the latest turning point).
 Switzerland also had falling house prices from 1990 to 2000.

 Notice that in all three cases, the aftermath of the house price bust was poor economic performance.